branflake2267/Archetypes/README.md

 * [GWT-Platform Archetypes](https://github.com/ArcBees/ArcBees-tools/tree/master/archetypes) - Setup some GWT-Platform project Archetypes from here.

+##News
+* 1/14/2013 - Create this project.
+Created a GWT basic archetype.

 ##Incubating
 These archetype projects are in the works and need some tuning.